 Selective exposure among Japanese citizens and its relational basis: Perceived threat to shared reality invites avoidance of an opposing opinion.
 Poster presented at the 22nd annual meeting of Society for Personality and Social Psychology.
 Austin, TX, USA (February 12: Virtual Convention).

 Kida, C., Park, G., Ishii, K., & Karasawa, M.

 Food-Based Identity, Consumer Attitudes, and Moral Judgments.
-The 22nd Annual Convention of the Society for Personality and Social Psychology, Austin (TX), USA, February 11 (Virtual Convention).
+Poster presented at the 22nd Annual Convention of the Society for Personality and Social Psychology, Austin, TX, USA (February 11: Virtual Convention).

 Stereotype priming effects on language use: Applying morphological analysis on conversational data.
 Poster presented at the 21st annual meeting of Society for Personality and Social Psychology.
 New Orleans, LA, USA (February 27).

 Can patriotism be distinguished from nationalism?
 Empirical evidence concerning Japanese national identity and its ideological significance.
 A poster presentation at the 21st Annual Convention of the Society for Personality and Social Psychology.
 New Orleans, LA, USA (February 29).